mohammedfarhannp/C_Modules/ReadWrite Module/README.md

 get_size function takes one argument, the full path of the file; the function then returns the total number of characters in the file + 1 integer value.

 Read function takes two arguments, the full path of the file to read and the buffer variable to store data.
-Note that the buffer variable must be of char array with size of return value from get_size function declared in the main function; the function returns the buffer variable with contents of the file in it.
+Note that the buffer variable must be of char array with size of return value from get_size function declared in the main function; the function updates the buffer array variable with file contents.

 Write function takes two arguments, the full path of the file to overwrite and the buffer variable with data; the function over writes the file with contents in buffer variable passed as argument.